Stuyk/ramblings/why-i-left-ultra-uos.md

 This may be a bit fuzzy because I was there for 5 years.
 Wires get crossed.

 1. I was hired, I was naive, and I was feeling awesome.
-2. Adam and I began working on the NFT system for distributed video games.
+2. Tech lead and I began working on the NFT system for distributed video games.
 3. We hit a wall, and eventually overcame a larger issue with the initial NFT solution.
 4. I began writing the initial test version of the NFT solution in C++
 5. The test solution was completed and it proved that there was more to do.